 AS: I don’t think so.
 I think the fans out there respected my heart and the way I played the game of basketball.
 When it comes down to the dunkers – the all-time greatest dunkers – I deserve to be up there in that conversation, for sure.
 But everyone can choose who they want to be fans of and who they respect.
 I understand that and I’ll let fans be the judge.
 I don’t even think about it much, though.
 I just take everything one day at a time.

-Interview, Big3, Evergreen, Featured, Top, Amare Stoudemire, Anfernee Hardaway, Dirk Nowitzki, Jermaine O'Neal, Kevin Garnett, Nate Robinson, Penny Hardaway, Stephon Marbury, Steve Nash, Tom Gugliotta, New York Knicks, Phoenix Suns
+Interview, Big3, Evergreen, Top, Amare Stoudemire, Anfernee Hardaway, Dirk Nowitzki, Jermaine O'Neal, Kevin Garnett, Nate Robinson, Penny Hardaway, Stephon Marbury, Steve Nash, Tom Gugliotta, New York Knicks, Phoenix Suns